simoninireland/verilisp/doc/implementation/tagbody.rst

 	  (go start)
 	  (go increment))))

-The behaviour of this form in Common Lisp is to enter the ``tagbody`` and execute the first state, labelled ``start``.
+The behaviour of this form in Common Lisp is to enter the ``TAGBODY`` and execute the first state, labelled ``start``.
 This will continue until the condition is met, at which point the machine will fall-through to the next state (labelled ``increment``) and execute